Federated Data-Efficient Instruction Tuning for Large Language Models: Evaluations

+\paragraph{Two-Layer Selection} To clarify the contributions of intra- and inter-client selections, we build two methods: 1) FedHDS$\ddagger$: Removes inter-client selection and groups data by last-layer features.
+2) FedHDS$\dagger$: Uses only intra-client selection, selecting one data sample closest to the centroid in each local group.
+From Table \ref{tab-ablation}, intra- and inter-client selections vary in effectiveness across different scenarios. \app outperforms FedHDS$\ddagger$ in all scenarios, showing the efficacy of the two selections.

+To emphasize the necessity of hierarchical selection, we construct \emph{GlobalSelect}, which sends all fused features to the server for global clustering, and \emph{GlobalSelect-Turbo} that extracts features with GPT-2.
+From Figure \ref{fig:ablation:global-two-layer}, global selection may cause poor accuracy, potentially because clustering on the entire large-scale dataset yields suboptimal results.
+Thus, it is necessary to select data hierarchically.

-During intra-client selection, the features are primarily integrated using the dimensionality reduction algorithm t-SNE.
-Given the existence of other dimensionality reduction techniques, we also explored replacing t-SNE with alternative methods including PCA \cite{jolliffe2002principal} and Kernel PCA \cite{scholkopf1997kernel} to further investigate the impact of dimensionality reduction algorithms on our approach.
-As presented in Table \ref{tab-ablation}, in some cases, FedHDS with PCA achieved the second-best performance.
-On the relatively simpler datasets (\datadolly), replacing the dimensionality reduction algorithm did not lead to significant differences.
-However, on \datani, substituting t-SNE with PCA-based dimensionality-reduction algorithms occasionally resulted in negative effects.
-Therefore, in practical applications, we recommend implementing \app and \apppro using the more advanced dimensionality reduction algorithm, t-SNE, for more stable and effective coreset selection.
+\paragraph{Feature Fusion} We explore the impact of the dimensionality reduction algorithm by replacing t-SNE with PCA \cite{jolliffe2002principal} and Kernel PCA \cite{scholkopf1997kernel}.
+From Table \ref{tab-ablation}, on the relatively simpler datasets (\datadolly), replacing t-SNE brings minimal differences.
+However, on NI, substituting t-SNE occasionally results in negative effects.
+Thus, in practical scenarios, we recommend t-SNE for more effective coreset selection.